Ahkonsu/wpproatoz-llms-txt-for-wp/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added category filtering for posts in `llms.txt`, with separate sections for selected categories including their descriptions as h4 headings (Markdown mode) or plain text (non-Markdown mode).
+* Modified `llms.txt` to include unfiltered Posts section with latest posts when specific categories are selected, alongside category sections.
+* Fixed bug where selecting specific categories did not deselect "All Categories", ensuring category selections are saved.

 = 1.1.2 =
-*Fixed 404 errors for .md URLs of custom post types by using post slugs without post type prefixes.
+* Fixed 404 errors for `.md` URLs of custom post types by using post slugs without post type prefixes.

 = 1.1.1 =
-* minor bug fix Fixed cache notice appearing prematurely after settings updates.
+* Fixed cache notice appearing prematurely after settings updates.

 = 1.1.0 =
 * Finalized plugin with all security improvements from assessment.